Pricing cyber-insurance for systems via maturity models: Discussion

-The Entity Relationship Diagram should be constructed, as discussed in Section~\ref{subsec:ERDs}, containing only the information that is necessary to guide the maturity assessment and insurance pricing.
+The first step in the insurance assessment is to construct the Entity Relationship Diagram per Section~\ref{subsec:ERDs}, containing only the information that is necessary to guide the maturity assessment and insurance pricing.
 Categorizing risks in terms of criticality and sensitivity allows for the security posture of the organization, its layers, services, and systems to be quickly interpreted.
 The choice of maturity model should be such that it allows for meaningful comparison between similar organizations for the purposes of policy pricing.
 It can also be deployed to be aligned with the factors in existing insurance assessments, but with greater depth, structure, and specificity than some questionnaires available in the public domain.
+Structuring the assessment in this way also allows for any required data to be clearly identified.
 Finally, the utility function should be framed so that the probability of expected losses and their expected magnitude can be computed based on the maturity model outputs.

 It is worth reiterating that the primary determinants of potential losses for an organization are the disruption to its revenue generating activities or costs incurred by a cyber-incident rather than a generic estimation of `cyber-damages'.
-Our model is thoroughly grounded in the structure of an organization and therefore ensures that the treatment of cyber-losses is proportional and appropriate relative to the organization under consideration.
+Our modelling framework is thoroughly grounded in the structure of an organization and therefore ensures that the treatment of cyber-losses is proportional and appropriate relative to the organization under consideration.
 At present, there appears to be disagreement between \textit{ex ante} and \textit{ex post} estimates of cyber-losses.
 There is a good discussion in~\cite{woods2021county} on this topic, while Eling and Wirfs (2019)~\cite{eling2019actual} provide some distributions calculated on experienced operational cyber-losses.
-Tatar et al (2020)~\cite{soa-cyber} have developed a model for the Society of Actuaries that can be deployed in an insurance context to describe the specific attack vectors of an organization's systems that would potentially combined well with the model in this paper.
+Tatar et al. (2020)~\cite{soa-cyber} have developed a model for the Society of Actuaries that can be deployed in an insurance context to describe the specific attack vectors of an organization's systems that would potentially combined well with the model in this paper.
+One factor worth considering in relation to \textit{ex ante} losses is the extent of employee training and engagement with organizational security policy.
+This is covered under the `awareness and training' domain of the CMMC maturity model, and belongs to a set of security considerations commonly termed `human factors'.
+As malicious emails are a common means of malware delivery by threat actors, the extent to which human factors form a risk of insurance losses arising should be given due consideration when using the modelling framework.